biometry/APES/Contribute/readme.md

 ### Code

 We use chunks to display our codes.
-The chunks can be manually added by writting ```{r} at the beginning and
+The chunks can be manually added by writting ```{r} 'at the beginning and
 ``` at the end or inserted automaticly by clicking on the chunk button at the top right corner of the script window.
 Some extra info about R Code Chunks: